OSS-Lab/MetQy/README.md

 ## Using MetQy
 ### CITE US
-Please cite Martinez-Vernon et al. MetQy – an R package to query metabolicfunctions of genes and genomes. _In preparation_.
+Please cite Martinez-Vernon et al. MetQy – an R package to query metabolic functions of genes and genomes. _In preparation_.

-### Commerical use
+### Commercial use
 MetQy is a free software for academic purposes.
-If interested in commerical use, please read the LICENCE and contact [Warwick Ventures](mailto:ventures@warwick.ac.uk)
+If interested in commercial  use, please read the LICENCE and contact [Warwick Ventures](mailto:ventures@warwick.ac.uk)

 ### Getting started
 #### Installation
 There are two ways of installing the package:

-1. Download 'MetQy_1.0.1.tar.gz' or 'MetQy_1.0.1.tgz' and run the follwing command withing the R environment:
+1. Download 'MetQy_1.0.1.tar.gz' or 'MetQy_1.0.1.tgz' and run the following command within the R environment:
     ```
-    install.packages('path_to_directory/MetQy_1.0.1.tgz',repos=NULL)  # QUICKER
+    install.packages('<path_to_directory>/MetQy_1.0.1.tgz',repos=NULL)  # QUICKER
     library(MetQy)
     ```
     _OR_
     ```
-    install.packages('path_to_directory/MetQy_1.0.1.tar.gz',repos=NULL)
+    install.packages('<path_to_directory>/MetQy_1.0.1.tar.gz',repos=NULL)
     library(MetQy)
     ```
-2. Run the following command within the R enviornment.
+2. Run the following command within the R environment.
 Requires package `devtools`
     ```
     devtools::install_github('OSS-Lab/MetQy',subdir = 'MetQy_1.0.1')
     ```

-Note that MetQy requires the follwing pacakes, but these should be installed along with tha package (if necessary):
+Note that MetQy requires the following packages, but these should be installed along with the package (if necessary):

     dplyr, ggplot2, gsubfn, reshape